NASCAR America at 5 p.m. ET: Martin Truex Jr. joins Dale Jr. at the Big Oak table

 “The only thing that’s hindering my confidence right now is just the fact that I was so awful at Road America last year,” Bell said of the race where he started fourth and finished 19th.
 “That’s the only reason that I don’t feel like I could compete for the win this week.”

-Bell’s second concern for the road course race is points.
+Points are another concern for Bell on the road course.

 “(Justin) Allgaier is an excellent road racer,” Bell observed.
 “Daniel Hemric does a really good job on the road courses.
 So there’s a lot of guys that I’m in a really tight points battle with that are really good road racers, and unfortunately for me, I don’t have that star by my name that says I’m a really good road racer.”

-Bell has a 16-point lead over Elliott Sadler in second.
+Bell has a 16-point lead over second-ranked Elliott Sadler.
 Hemric is fourth (-23 points) and Allgaier is fifth (-52).

-“So luckily with the stages, the way that the strategy works out, I feel like the guys that are competing for wins will pit before the stage ends, and that’ll open up some stage points for us if I’m not up to speed and I’m not competing for the win.”
+Said Bell: “So luckily with the stages, I feel like the guys that are competing for wins will pit before the stage ends, and that’ll open up some stage points for us if I’m not up to speed and I’m not competing for the win.”